Phlebotomy: How to Become a Phlebotomist

 Learn how to become a phlebotomist.
 Research the education and career requirements, licensure and experience required for starting a career as a phlebotomist.

 According to the U.S. Bureau of Labor Statistics (BLS), phlebotomists are specialized medical laboratory technicians who collect blood samples from patients.
 Phlebotomists follow physician orders to draw blood from patients and ensure that all needles are sterile and supplies are well stocked.
 Additional duties include maintaining proper documentation, processing incoming orders and creating reports.
+Protective measures must be taken to prevent the spread of infection.
+Phlebotomists who work in settings that are open around the clock may be scheduled during evenings, weekends or holidays.

 While a high school diploma is the minimum educational requirement, vocational training may be beneficial.
 Employers will also prefer applicants who have earned certification in the field.
 The table below includes the requirements to become a phlebotomist.